kentonself/rest4api/README.md

 ## TODO

-- Clean up two2three so the pylint can call out mutliple-statements (C0321)
 - Handle the cases where the lookup fails better.
 Catch the "did you mean" output and return it.

 ## Contribution